Espirito Santo family woes mount as Rioforte seeks creditor protection

 Banking authorities in Panama said last week they have taken over ESFG's banking unit there "to protect and defend the interests of depositors and creditors of the institution, given the lack of liquidity and potential insolvency."

-(This version of the story corrects the date of DE Shaw stake acquisition in paragraph 13 to July 14 from June 14.)
+(This story corrects date of DE Shaw stake acquisition in 13th par to July 14 from June 14)

 (Editing by Keiron Henderson)